druckenclam/reactjs101/Ch01/react-ecosystem-introduction.md

 2. Browserify

-	如同官網上說明的：`Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
+	As its website says, `Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
-	`，Browserify 是一個可以讓你在瀏覽器端也能使用像 Node 用的 [CommonJS](https://en.wikipedia.org/wiki/CommonJS) 規範一樣，用輸出（export）和引用（require）來管理模組。此外，也能讓前端使用許多在 NPM 中的模組。
+	`，Browserify allows you to use Node's [CommonJS](https://en.wikipedia.org/wiki/CommonJS) specification, using export and require to manage modules.
+It also allows you to use a lot of NPM packages.

 3. Gulp